nico/clangtut/tut.markdown

 parameters.

 The `TargetInfo` is easy, too, but we need to call a factory method as the constructor is private.
-(XXX: What's this good for in the PP?)
+Required so that the preprocessor can add target-specific defines, for example `__APPLE__`.
 Need to delete this at the end of the program.

 `SourceManager`.